-In connection with the November 13, 2018 issuance of Series B preferred stock, we issued warrants to purchase 3,672,484 shares of common stock for \$6.81 per share to a purchaser of our Series B preferred stock which were immediately and remain fully exercisable upon issuance, or the Unconditional Series B Warrants.
-We also issued warrants for the purchase of up to an additional 3,672,484 shares of common for \$6.81 per share, or the Conditional Series B Warrants.
-As amended on July 14, 2021, each of the Unconditional Series B Warrants and Conditional Series B Warrants expire in November 2025.
-The Conditional Series B Warrants are only exercisable in the event that we achieve certain financial conditions as follows: 918,121 shares vest upon (1) a financing event effected through the sale of our equity securities to third parties resulting in at least \$20,000,000 in gross proceeds, or a Financing Event, with a per share price of \$12.47, or (2) an average market price (determined over a consecutive 10-day period) of \$12.47 per share; an additional 918,121 shares vest upon (1) a Financing Event with a price per share of \$13.20, or (2) an average market price (determined over a consecutive 10-day period) of, \$13.20 per share; an additional 918,121 shares vest upon (1) a Financing Event with a per share price of \$13.94, or (2) an average market price (determined over a consecutive 10-day period) of, \$13.94 per share; and an additional 918,121 shares vest upon (1) a Financing Event with a per share price of \$14.68, or (2) an average market price (determined over a consecutive 10-day period) of, \$14.68 per share.
-The Unconditional Series B Warrants contain provisions allowing for cash and on a cashless exercise basis.
-The Conditional Series B Warrants are only exercisable in connection with the first to occur of (i) a sale of the Company, which did not result from the consummation of the IPO, or (ii) the Conditional Series B Warrants' expiration in November 2025.
-The Conditional Series B Warrants contain provisions allowing for cash and on a cashless exercise basis in connection with a sale event, and only on a cashless exercise basis in connection with the Conditional Series B Warrants' expiration in November 2025.
-The exercise of these warrants in full, assuming vesting in full of the Conditional Series B Warrants and no net exercise, would result in an additional 7,344,968 shares of common stock outstanding, resulting in substantial dilution to stockholders who hold our common stock.
-In addition, if the holders of these warrants, including PBM Capital, were to exercise such warrants in full, these holders could then have significant influence over the outcome of any stockholder vote, including the election of directors and the approval of mergers or other business combination transactions.
+In connection with the November 13, 2018 issuance of Series B convertible preferred stock (the Series B Preferred), we issued to the purchaser of the Series B Preferred, warrants to purchase 3,672,484 shares of common stock for \$6.81 per share (the Series B Warrants) which were and remain fully exercisable upon issuance.
+The Series B Warrants contain provisions allowing cashless exercise.

+In addition, we issued to the same stockholder additional five-year warrants for the purchase of 3,672,484 shares of common stock for \$6.81 per share (the Conditional Series B Warrants), which become exercisable in the event that we complete a future financing that meets certain financial milestones or achieves certain share prices as follows:

+- 918,121 shares vest upon (1) a financing event effected through the sale of our equity securities to third parties resulting in at least \$20,000,000 in gross proceeds with a per share price of \$12.47, or (2) an average market price (determined over a consecutive 10-day period) of \$12.47 per share; - an additional 918,121 shares vest upon (1) a financing event with a price per share of \$13.20, or (2) an average market price (determined over a consecutive 10-day period) of, \$13.20 per share; - an additional 918,121 shares vest upon (1) a financing event with a per share price of \$13.94, or (2) an average market price (determined over a consecutive 10-day period) of, \$13.94 per share; and - an additional 918,121 shares vest upon (1) a financing event with a per share price of \$14.68, or (2) an average market price (determined over a consecutive 10-day period) of, \$14.68 per share.

+On June 24, 2021, our board of directors approved, and on July 14, 2021, our stockholders approved, effective upon the closing of the IPO, an amendment to the terms of the Series B Warrants and the Conditional Series B Warrants to extend the expiration date from November 2023 to November 2025.
+In addition, the exercise period for the Conditional Series B Warrants was amended such that in the event the future financing milestones or certain share price targets described above are achieved, the